Who We Are

 Ohio’s Animal Welfare Challenge

 In the United States, 66% of households have pets, and polls continue to show that the public cares deeply about animal welfare, according to the World Animal Foundation (2024).
-Events such as natural disasters shed light on the depth of the human-animal bond.
 Society recognizes that we have a responsibility to all animals - companion animals, farmed animals, and wildlife - and that we must be a voice for the voiceless.

-In 2012, Ohio ranked 45th in the nation for animal welfare protection according to the Animal Legal Defense Fund’s (ALDF) annual state protection laws ranking.
-Over the last decade, Ohio’s animal welfare advocates worked hard to raise that ranking in 2020 to 30th, and with the passing of comprehensive cross-reporting laws, to 25th in 2022.
-As of 2024, Ohio rose to 18th in the nation because of our comprehensive advocacy for animals.
+In 2012, Ohio ranked 45th in the nation for animal welfare protection according to the Animal Legal Defense Fund’s annual state protection laws ranking.
+Over the last decade, Ohio’s animal welfare advocates worked hard to raise that ranking.
+With the passing of comprehensive cross-reporting laws, Ohio rose to 18th in the nation in 2024 because of our comprehensive advocacy for animals.

-Though Ohio has had a notorious reputation for its weak animal protection laws, over the past several years, the state rose in rank after the passage of puppy mill regulations; the exotics species ban; the widespread desire to improve farmed animal care standards; and the passage of bills that enhanced felony cruelty penalties, provided for pet protective orders, and criminalized bestiality and felony cockfighting.
+Though Ohio has had a notorious reputation in the past for its weak animal protection laws, the state rose in rank after the passage of puppy mill regulations; the exotics species ban; the widespread desire to improve farmed animal care standards; and the passage of bills that enhanced felony cruelty penalties, provided for pet protective orders, and criminalized bestiality and felony cockfighting.
 We now have an opportunity to build on this momentum of the past decade and move Ohio into the forefront of animal protection, using these successes as a solid foundation upon which to build.

 There are still critical animal welfare issues that need to be addressed in Ohio.
 Many of these issues also impact the human condition regarding domestic violence, public safety, and quality of life.
-Ohio still faces great challenges with puppy mills, animal hoarding, blood sports, tethering of animals in extreme weather, breed discrimination; companion, equine, and farmed animal cruelty; and the need to reduce the population of homeless animals, thus reducing euthanasia rates in Ohio’s shelters.
+Ohio continues to face great challenges with issues including puppy mills; animal hoarding; blood sports; tethering of animals in extreme weather; breed discrimination; companion, equine, and farmed animal cruelty; and the need to reduce the population of homeless animals, thus reducing euthanasia rates in Ohio’s shelters.

 Ohio has much progress to make to be able to claim the status of a humane state that enhances the quality of life for all.
 And we stand ready to win that challenge.
 Our advocacy efforts allow us to focus where the highest needs meet our best ability to make progress.